dedis/cothority/omniledger/README.md

 ## From Client to the Collection

-In Omniledger we define the following path from client instructions to global state changes:
+In OmniLedger we define the following path from client instructions to global state changes:

 * _Instruction_ is one of Spawn, Invoke or Delete that is called upon an